naveentnj/naveentnj/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/rnaveentnj?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/rnaveentnj)

-## I'm a Student , Developer and Entrepreneur!
+## I'm a Passionate Engineer Exploring with Curiousity!

 - 🌱 In the learning curve of life.
 - 🌾 Exploring World of Oppurtunities to Create Better Future in with technology